viveret/rshtml/README.md

 - Display and editor templates
 - Sessions or state management
 - Explicit HTML mode by using @:
-- Any kind of reflection
 - Automatic controller / action route discovery (might be able to use https://stackoverflow.com/a/74573771/11765486)
-- Model binding / validation
 - General configuration
 - Localization
 - Background tasks / hosted services